-A cultural heritage conservation management plan is prepared in accordance with Planning scheme policy - Heritage and landscape character and submitted to Council prior to the commencement of any preservation, maintenance, repair and restoration works.
+RAD60 A cultural heritage conservation management plan is prepared in accordance with Planning scheme policy - Heritage and landscape character and submitted to Council prior to the commencement of any preservation, maintenance, repair and restoration works.
 Any preservation, maintenance, repair and restoration works are in accordance with the Council approved cultural heritage conservation management plan.
 This does not apply to Listed item 99 in Schedule 1 - List of sites, objects and buildings of significant historical and cultural value of Planning scheme policy - Heritage and landscape character.
 RAD61 Development does not result in the removal of or damage to any significant tree identified on Overlay map - Heritage and landscape character and listed in Appendix 2 of Planning scheme policy - Heritage and landscape character.
 RAD62 The following development does not occur within 20m of the base of any significant tree, identified on Overlay map - Heritage and landscape character and listed in Appendix 2 of Planning scheme policy - Heritage and landscape character: a. construction of any building; b. laying of overhead or underground services; c. any sealing, paving, soil compaction; d. any alteration of more than 75mm to the ground surface prior to work commencing.
-RAD63 Pruning of a significant tree occurs in accordance with Australian Standard AS 4373-2007 - Pruning of Amenity Trees. ture buffer areas (refer Overlay map - Infrastructure buffers to determine if the requirements apply) following following RAD64 requirements apply) Development does not involve the construction of any buildings or structures within a Bulk water supply infrastructure buffer. following RAD64 RAD65 requirements apply) Development does not involve the construction of any buildings or structures within a Bulk water supply infrastructure buffer.
-Development involving a major hazard facility or an Environmentally Relevant Activity (ERA) following RAD64 RAD65 RAD66 requirements apply) Development does not involve the construction of any buildings or structures within a Bulk water supply infrastructure buffer.
-Development involving a major hazard facility or an Environmentally Relevant Activity (ERA) is setback 30m from a Bulk water supply infrastructure buffer.
-All habitable rooms located within an Electricity supply substation buffer are: a. located a minimum of 10m from an electricity supply substation ; and b. acoustically insulated to achieve the noise levels listed in Schedule 1, Acoustic Quality following RAD64 RAD65 RAD66 RAD66 RAD67 requirements apply) Development does not involve the construction of any buildings or structures within a Bulk water supply infrastructure buffer.
-Development involving a major hazard facility or an Environmentally Relevant Activity (ERA) is setback 30m from a Bulk water supply infrastructure buffer.
-All habitable rooms located within an Electricity supply substation buffer are: a. located a minimum of 10m from an electricity supply substation ; and b. acoustically insulated to achieve the noise levels listed in Schedule 1, Acoustic Quality Objectives, Environmental Protection (Noise) Policy 2008.
-Development does not involve the construction of any buildings or structures containing
+RAD63 Pruning of a significant tree occurs in accordance with Australian Standard AS 4373-2007 - Pruning of Amenity Trees.
+Infrastructure buffer areas (refer Overlay map - Infrastructure buffers to determine if the following requirements apply) Development does not involve the construction of any buildings or structures within a Bulk RAD64 water supply infrastructure buffer.
+Development involving a major hazard facility or an Environmentally Relevant Activity (ERA) RAD65 is setback 30m from a Bulk water supply infrastructure buffer.
+RAD66 All habitable rooms located within an Electricity supply substation buffer are: a. located a minimum of 10m from an electricity supply substation; and acoustically insulated to achieve the noise levels listed in Schedule 1, Acoustic Quality Objectives, Environmental Protection (Noise) Policy 2008.
+RAD67 Development does not involve the construction of any buildings or structures containing habitable rooms or sensitive land uses within a High voltage electricity line buffer.
+Overland flow path (refer Overlay map - Overland flow path to determine if the following requirements apply) RAD68 Development for a material change of use or building work does not involve the construction of a building or structure in an Overland flow path area.